calamari-io/calamari-jira-cloud-integration/README.md

 # Calamari - Jira integration
 This integration is syncing absences and timesheets between Jira and Calamari.

+## Disclaimer
+This repository is a fork of excelent work done in https://github.com/tenesys/calamari-jira-integration by https://tenesys.io/ team.

 ## How to build and run
 ```
 pip3 install -r requirements.txt -t build